kklein90/sre-projects/hosting-a-web-applicaiton/README.md

 #### Terraform

 This TF code requires VPC resources already exist.
-The following are deploy:
+The following resources are deployed:

 - 2 EC2 instances
 - IAM role & instance profile to grant permissions to the instances